Permissions in Exchange hybrid deployments

 Configuring your on-premises Exchange servers to support hybrid mailbox permissions

-To enable Full Access and Send on Behalf of permissions in a hybrid deployment, additional configuration changes might be necessary depending on the version of Exchange you have installed.
+To enable Full Access and Send on Behalf permissions in a hybrid deployment, additional configuration changes might be necessary depending on the version of Exchange you have installed.
 The following table shows which versions of Exchange support delegated mailbox permissions in a hybrid deployment with Office 365 and what additional configuration is needed.
 For steps on how to configure Exchange 2013 and 2010 servers and mailboxes to support ACLs, see Configure Exchange to support delegated mailbox permissions in a hybrid deployment.

 |Exchange 2013||Exchange 2013 servers need the following: